 Contributing to archives networks and other resources

-One of the ways in which you can widen access to your collections is contributing to archives networks.
+Contributing to an archives network can open up access to your collections.
 These networks bring disparate collections information together for exploration online and are very often at the forefront of resource discovery innovation.
 These networks may have different audiences and outreach tools which both you and your users can benefit from.

 This page contains PDF files.
 See plug-ins and file formats for help in accessing these file types.